JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 For JVM and JS/WASM tasks, search for the `"Kotlin compiler args:"` string within the logs; for Native tasks, search for the `"Arguments ="` string.

-> If you are a third-party plugin author, it is recommended that you apply your configuration on the project level to avoid
+> If you're a third-party plugin author, it's best to apply your configuration on the project level to avoid
 > overriding issues.
+You can use the new Kotlin plugin DSL extension types for this.
+It's recommended that you document this
-Also, it is recommended that you document such configuration on your side explicitly.
+> configuration on your side explicitly.
 >
-> Additionally, you can use the new Kotlin plugin DSL extension types for a more streamlined plugin development experience.
 {style="tip"}

 ### Extension level